 Directions:

 Ready for a change-up from classic warming oats?
-This Apple Cinnamon Quinoa Bowl is giving us all the cozy breakfast vibes.
-It will keep you energized, nourished, and satisfied all morning long!
-Perfect for busy holidays or when you want something healthy yet totally tasty.
-Serve it with yogurt, a drizzle of nut butter, or freshly sliced seasonal fruit!
+Enter: blended baked oats.
+Infused with all the cozy flavors of fall and winter like apples, nutmeg, and cinnamon, it’s perfect when you want an easy-prep breakfast dish that tastes like dessert.
+Serve it with Greek yogurt, a drizzle of nut butter, or freshly sliced seasonal fruit!

 Ingredients: